cedricwaltercastroson/reVC-Injector-Payload/README.md

 GTA Vice City reVC Trainer

-Based on 247CTF's youtube video about "Hacking a game with DLL injection [Game Hacking 101]" and implemented what keystroke method version especially with an already built in cheat method to the game.
+Based on 247CTF's youtube video about "Hacking a game with DLL injection [Game Hacking 101]" and implemented a keystroke method especially with an already built in cheat keycombo to the game.

 The Injector will load the binary process application and once it gets a process ID it then injects our dll called payload.dll to memory within the game.